PaperbackExtensionRepo/Paperback-Extension-Repo-Compilation-List/README.md

 # Paperback 0.9 Compatible Extension Repos
 ### Manga/Manhwa/Novels
-(You can not download 0.9 sources to the 0.8 version of the app, if you got your app on the appstore - you're on 0.8.
-0.9 access **for now** is granted through patreon, testflight, or boosting the paperback server.
-A public app store release is planned))
 | Name               | Repo                               | Github.io                                     |
 |--------------------|-----------------------------------------|------------------------------------------|
 | Inkdex Extensions (0.9) | [https://inkdex.github.io/installation] | [https://github.com/inkdex/extensions]